bids-standard/bids-starter-kit/reports/Google-2018-report.md

 Specifically, Github milestones and “closing soon” tags on issues were helpful to highlight weekly tasks and mark them for review.

 Despite these strategies, I still felt that the turning point of the project was in June when some of our team finally met in person at the [Organization for Human Brain Mapping Hackathon](https://ohbm.github.io/hackathon2018/).
-I was a recipient of a travel award ($500) for this event and it really made a huge difference to in my effectiveness as maintainer and content creator for BIDS Starter Kit.
+I was a recipient of a travel award ($500) for this event and it really made a huge difference in my effectiveness as maintainer and content creator for BIDS Starter Kit.
 Summarizing an unnecessary meeting into a message is efficient, but familiarity is really important too.